maximilianschmitt/cypress-routines/README.md

 ### Where do I put my routines?

-Routines are scoped to their respective spec-file:
+Routines live next to their respective spec-file:

 ```
 cypress/